pkeilbach/htwg-practical-nlp/docs/lectures/nlp_intro.md

     An **NLP application** is usually use-case driven, i.e. it has a specific goal in mind or provides added value to its users.
 It makes use of one or more **NLP tasks** to achieve that goal.

 <!--
-TODO
-- what about POS tagging and NER?
-The tasks/applications are based on the book but somehow seem not consistent.
-- Differentiation between NLP applications and NLP tasks?

 Resources on the categorization of NLP tasks: